Ultra HD Blu-ray: Advanced HDR by Technicolor

 The term Advanced HDR, as used by Technicolor, covers a group of three Technicolor HDR technologies: SL-HDR1 (Single-Layer HDR1); SL-HDR2; SL-HDR3.

-According to Technicolor, it is “a single-layer solution, known as Technicolor HDR (ETSI standard SL-HDR1), which ensures backwards compatibility with all non-HDR screens and non-HDR equipment.
-Broadcasters just need to produce a single feed, and the technology allows content to be converted into a format for both legacy screens and HDR screens.”
+According to Technicolor, it is "a single-layer solution, known as Technicolor HDR (ETSI standard SL-HDR1), which ensures backwards compatibility with all non-HDR screens and non-HDR equipment.
+Broadcasters just need to produce a single feed, and the technology allows content to be converted into a format for both legacy screens and HDR screens."

 PC playback

-Only Windows computers with activated Intel Software Guard Extensions (SGX) support Ultra HD Blu-ray disc playback, which made PCs with AMD processors, as well as macOS and Linux devices, incompatible.
+The only official support for Ultra HD Blu-ray playback was by using a Windows computer with activated Intel Software Guard Extensions (SGX), which made PCs with AMD processors, as well as macOS and Linux devices, officially incompatible.
 Intel introduced SGX in the Skylake generation Core processors in 2016, enabling PCs to play protected Blu-ray discs.

 In January 2022, in part as a result of transient execution CPU vulnerabilities like Spectre, Intel deprecated support for SGX for the Rocket Lake and Alder Lake generation desktop processors, leading to Ultra HD Blu-ray discs being unplayable on those systems, even with licensed software such as PowerDVD.

 Following that, Intel stopped supporting the SGX feature on all new CPU models, and, in April 2025, Intel shut down the Intel SGX verification server and revoked all old CPU models that still supported the Intel SGX feature.
 Ultra HD Blu-ray disc playback feasibility officially ceased on all Windows PC platforms accordingly without using DRM cracking (disc ripping) methods.

-On all systems, including those without Intel SGX support, Ultra HD Blu-ray discs can be ripped using a drive with patched firmware (LibreDrive) and compatible software such as MakeMKV, DVDFab, or AnyDVD HD.
+On all systems that have a Blu-ray drive with patched firmware (LibreDrive), including those without Intel SGX support, Ultra HD Blu-ray discs can be played on VLC media player either by using MakeMKV to decrypt the disk or by providing VLC media player with the necessary plugins and decryption keys.
+Alternatively Ultra HD Blu-ray discs can also be ripped with software such as MakeMKV, DVDFab, or AnyDVD HD.